orm81zp/assistant-bot/README.md

 ### all-contacts

-Used to display all contacts: `all-contacts`
+Used to display all contacts: `all-contacts`.

 ```
 Enter a command: all-contacts